urbaman/HomeLab/Kubernetes/Metallb/readme.md

 ## Preparation

-We should use kube-proxy in IPVS mode (more performant than the default iptables), and since Kubernetes v1.14.2 you have to enable strict ARP mode.
+We should use kube-proxy in IPVS mode (more performant than the default iptables if we have more than 1000 services), and since Kubernetes v1.14.2 you have to enable strict ARP mode.

 Note, you don’t need this if you’re using kube-router as service-proxy because it is enabling strict ARP by default.